skolenik/svyset_manifesto/README.md

 (Secondary bonus) Are the references pointing out to sources other than the authors?
 (Chances are if there's a JSM Proceedings paper by the same group of authors, it won't be any clearer, frankly.)

-The seven rubrics defined here will be used below to "score" several existing examples of documentation for public-use survey data files based on these criteria.
+We now use the seven rubrics defined above to "score" several existing examples of documentation for public-use survey data files based on these criteria.
 For example, if the documentation for a public-use data file successfully satisfies / meets the first five rubrics above, the documentation will be scored 5/5.
 These scores are designed to be **illustrative**, in terms of rating existing examples of documentation for public-use data files on how effectively they convey complex sampling features